MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-message-extension.md

 > [!Tip]
 > Familiarize yourself with bots outside of Teams before you integrate your first bot within Teams.
 You can find more information about bots by reviewing the [Azure Bot Service](/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0&preserve-view=true) tutorials.

+## Prepare the local environment

+You can use the Teams Toolkit to run your app in the local environment.

+When you completed the [Hello world](first-app-react.md), in your Toolkit you should already have:

+- signed in to Microsoft 365 account
+- signed in to Azure account

+Also you need:

+- Install [ngrok](https://ngrok.io), which is used to provide a tunnel between Teams and your bot code
+- Set up and authenticate ngrok on your local environment.
+(Please refer the instructions on [ngrok](https://ngrok.io) website)

 ## Run your app locally

-You can use Teams Toolkit to host your app in the local environment.
-To prepare the environment, ensure that:

-- An Azure Active Directory Application is registered within the Microsoft 365 tenant.
-- An app manifest is submitted to the Developer Portal for Teams.
-- An API is run in the local environment using Azure Functions Core Tools to support your app.
-- [ngrok](https://ngrok.io) is installed.
-You use it to provide a tunnel between Teams and your messaging extension.

 To build and run your app locally: